garrandall/popular-music-data/tracks/shadows-in-the-moonlight-anne-murray.md

 And we'll find a little hide a way where we can love the whole night away We'll be shadows in the moonlight right up 'til the light of day

-Ooh the night is young and baby, so are we
+Oh the night is young and baby, so are we
 Glad, I'm gonna make you glad you came
 You won't need a thing
 Just bring your love for me